ExtremelySunnyYK/Vison-Impairment-Lifehack-2020/README.md

 The below figure shows an example of a healthy patient and a patient with diabetic retinopathy as viewed by fundus photography ([source](https://www.biorxiv.org/content/biorxiv/early/2018/06/19/225508.full.pdf)):

-An automated tool for grading severity of diabetic retinopathy would be very useful for accerelating detection and treatment.
+An automated tool for grading severity of diabetic retinopathy would be very useful for accelerating detection and treatment.
 Recently, there have been a number of attempts to utilize deep learning to diagnose DR and automatically grade diabetic retinopathy.
 This includes a previous [competition](https://kaggle.com/c/diabetic-retinopathy-detection) and [work by Google](https://ai.googleblog.com/2016/11/deep-learning-for-detection-of-diabetic.html).
 Even one deep-learning based system is [FDA approved](https://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm604357.htm).

 Clearly, this dataset and deep learning problem is quite important.